mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 ```
 ### Flowmap

-This just a flow map of how stuff works if it doesn’t make any sense it is okay, as it doesn’t have.
+This just a flow map of how stuff works.
+If it doesn’t make any sense it is okay, as it doesn’t have.
 I think you have a good understanding of how the thing works and you can build your own tools and make a good dialog system.

 >note that the flow chart map was made just before abandoning it
 [![flowmap](https://i.imgur.com/Yf9ZgTj.png)](https://i.imgur.com/Yf9ZgTj.png)

-Also, I'm am working on a new dialog system based on what I have learned from this tiny experiment. hope it turns out to be good.
+Also, I'm am working on a new dialog system based on what I have learned from this tiny experiment. hope it turns out good.

 Keynotes before I bid my farewell: